 No. Priority Areas Finding Rating Current Recommendation Responsible Officer Progress to Date 6 IT DR Plan MEDIUM Score 0 There is no current IT DR plan.
 A very basic document called "Information & Communication Technology Strategy 2018-2022" did contain one page on disaster recovery but the content was extremely poor.
 It was also noted that a document from LGIS called "Crisis Management & Business Continuity response Plan" did exist and referenced the IT DR Plan on page 25 but no current IT DR plan exists.
 As no plan exists, the organisation is relying on the current backup regime to restore data in the event of a disaster.
-Unfortunately as recent events have shown, the backup regime was proved to be inefficient. element of business continuity Executive Manager Corporate Services Our IT DR plan is still more adhoc than formalised but has been formally identified for actioning at a recent IT forward planning meeting with JHCS, our main ICT support vendor.
+Unfortunately as recent events have shown, the backup regime was proved to be inefficient.
+An IT Disaster Recovery Plan is a key element of business continuity management.
+It should be clear and concise, focus on the key activities required to recover the critical IT services, be tested reviewed and updated on a regular basis, have an owner and enable the recovery objectives to be met.
+As part of this exercise a Critical Systems Analysis document is to be completed to document business functions which are delivered using internal and external technologies.
+Executive Manager Corporate Services Our IT DR plan is still more adhoc than formalised but has been formally identified for actioning at a recent IT forward planning meeting with JHCS, our main ICT support vendor.
 A form of DR testing has been carried out by way of migration of servers / data to new servers.
 We are also in the process of repurposing our old servers and NAS devices for DR / service continuity.
 7 Strategic IT Plan MEDIUM Score 0 There is no current Strategic IT Plan.
 The "Information& Communication Technology Strategy 2018-2022" did contain four pages on strategy but the content was extremely poor.
 No standard purchasing policy is defined for replacing computers based on time, age or life cycle.
 No other structured plans are set for larger IT related projects as no particular direction for strategy is defined.
 Very little detailed technical documentation exists.
 There needs to be an overall approach for the selection, use and support of technology that aligns with the client's resources, business needs and processes.
 A Strategic IT Plan provides direction for addressing both short-term needs and long-term requirements for cost-effective, practical technological solutions.
 Executive Manager Corporate Services The "strategic IT plan" for the last year has been more about recovery and rebuilding the essentials while retaining service delivery but we are now finally in a far better position to develop a broader IT strategy.
 Identification of priorities has been dertermined and JHCS, our main ICT support